raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 title: colorzero
 ---

-colorzero is a colour manipulation library which aims to be simple to use and Pythonic in nature.
+colorzero is a colour manipulation library that aims to be simple to use and Pythonic in nature.

 #### Usage